RobertNorthard/robertnorthard.github.io/_posts/2019-10-21-improving-maintenance-jenkins-pipelines.markdown

 Imagine an environment where there is 10 services and therefore 10 copies of the same Jenkinsfile.
 To change a method we have to update the Jenkinsfile in 10 different places.
 With this level of decoupling teams will struggle to standardise and benefit from efficiency as we scale.

 To try and resolve this you can look at developing Jenkins shared libraries.
 Libraries enable you to encapsulate build steps in re-usable methods.
 A shared library is stored in Git and retrieved as part of Jenkins pipeline builds.
 Jenkins pipelines can then import methods from this library - see example code below.
-This is great, we can now build a pipeline with shared step implementation and these steps can maintained and controlled centrally.
+This is great, we can now build a pipeline with shared step implementation.
 The library can also be versioned.

 ````